open-policy-agent/npm-opa-wasm/README.md

 ```

 The `policyWasm` needs to be either the raw byte array of
-the compiled policy wasm file, or a web assembly module.
+the compiled policy Wasm file, or a WebAssembly module.

 For example: